 Members of the Downtown Memphis Commission Commission Board of Directors are appointed by the Mayors of the City of Memphis and of Shelby County.
 Appointments must then be approved by the Memphis City Council and the Shelby County Board of Commissioners.
 To be considered for a position on the DMC Board or one of its Affiliate Boards, please forward your statement of interest and resume to Christine Taylor at taylor [at] downtownmemphis [dot] com

 The DMC facilitates Downtown development by creating partnerships to implement projects and by administering financial incentives that can help lower the costs of Downtown development projects.
-As such, the DMC offers several programs that offer tax freezes, assistance with capital improvements, assistance in securing working capital for new and expanding downtown businesses, and more.
-Visit our incentives and applications webpage for more information
+Learn more about our incentives here.

 The Downtown Memphis Commission encourages food and merchandise vendors on the Main Street Mall.
 However, a business license is required, and certain other regulations apply.
 All food vendors must have a permit and food vending cart approved by the Memphis & Shelby County Health Department.
 A Main Street Mall vendor permit must also be obtained from the DMC.
 Click here to learn more and to download Main Street permits and encroachment forms.

 Business licenses are issued from the Business Tax Office of the Shelby County Clerk's Office at 150 Washington Avenue.
 Different businesses require different permitting.
 Please contact the Center City Commission's Development Department, the City of Memphis Office of Planning and Development, or the Greater Memphis Chamber for a comprehensive list of contacts that are important to your particular business.